shrivatsas/exp-neural-network/README.md

 3. Implement the Forward Pass Function
 4. Implement the Backward Pass Function (Backpropagation)
 5. Train the Network Using a Simple Dataset

+#### Reflection

+Slower learning rate with more iterations gave better output.